skylight-hq/skylight.digital/_service_areas/digital_procurement.md

   - name: Agile Coaching
     description: >
-      Propel the performance of your software delivery teams to the next level and beyond through our agile adoption pattern of Shu-Ha-Ri.
+      Propel the performance of your software delivery teams to the next level and beyond through our proven ability to coach at at all levels of your organization (executive, portfolio, program, team, and technical).
     order: 4
   - name: Developers Exchange
     description: >